Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Resolving the Incompatibility

 \section{Resolving the Incompatibility}

 In the previous Sections, we used constrained Hamiltonian analysis to illustrate how, in electromagnetism, the Coulomb gauge allows one to remove the gauge symmetries generated by the Gauss law constraint, i.e. the redundant gauge symmetries.
-This has set us up to address the incompatibility, introduced in Section \ref{intro}, between:
+This has set us up to address the incompatibility, introduced in Section \ref{intro}, between the accounts of the Abelian Higgs mechanism: